Published on

 Detachment allowed me to more readily deflect credit to more junior engineers and see them grow at an accelerated rate with increased visibility and responsibility, improving my teams in the process.

-Detachment allowed me to drive consensus with other very senior engineers on contentious, divisive issues for 18 months before hearing surprise that "I think this might be the first time I've seen you even close to frustrated," being recognized for objectivity and serenity during challenging times in the process.
+Detachment allowed me to drive consensus with other very senior engineers on contentious, divisive issues for 18 months before hearing surprise that "I think this might be the first time I've ever seen you even close to frustrated," being recognized for objectivity and serenity during challenging times in the process.

 Coming Full Circle

 In essence, detachment is not about apathy or disengagement.
 It is about finding the right balance between emotional investment and rational decision-making.
 When we detach ourselves from the emotional demands of our goals, we can cultivate resilience and stability in its place.
-Detachment allows us to handle setbacks and failures with greater ease and move forward with a clear-head.
+Detachment allows us to handle setbacks and failures with greater ease and move forward with a clear head.
 Ironically, by letting go of my aggressive career goals and embracing detachment, I became a much better engineer and accelerated my career growth even though I wasn't even trying to do so anymore.

 Detachment, as an emotional tool, has evolved into a quintessential component of my success when facing challenging professional situations.
 Its utility is inextricably linked to the ability to maintain a level head, focus on strategic, long-term goals, rather than the immediate results that tend to elicit visceral responses.
 From these experiences, I have come to recognize that detachment is not only beneficial for navigating difficult scenarios but also for becoming a better thinker, a better colleague, and a better engineer.